rellla/vdr-plugin-softhddevice-drm-gles/DEVELOPER.md

 ## Frame Routing

-The following graph shows the path of the frames from the decoder to the display output device.
+The following graph shows the path of the frames from the decoder to the display output device, also considering trick speed mode.

 ```mermaid
 flowchart TD